Iris haynei: Range

-But it can also cross adjacent borders, such as the Israeli West Bank barrier Separation Wall between Israel and Palestine, by being found on the northern West Bank.
+It can also cross adjacent borders such as the West Bank barrier and is found in the northern West Bank.

 Habitat

 It grows in Mediterranean woodlands, shrublands, and on rocky hillsides.
 It is found on soils containing limestone, and dolomite, or at the edges of fields in terra rossa.

 They can be found at an altitude of 150–550 m above sea level.

 Pollination

-I. haynei like many other Oncocyclus irises species, can be pollinated by night-sheltering solitary male bees (eucerine bees), who are attracted to the heat reward of the dark flowers.
+I. haynei, like many other Oncocyclus iris species, can be pollinated by night-sheltering solitary male bees (eucerine bees), who are attracted to the heat reward of the dark flowers.

 Unlike other plants, the floral size of I. haynei, is not an advantage for larger flowers and taller plants in attracting pollinators, over smaller plants such Iris tuberosa, compared to Iris atropurpurea and Iris gracilipes, where the large flowers does make an advantage, and has affected the evolution of flowers in I. atropurpurea.

 Synecology

-On Mount Gilboa, the iris can be found growing alongside Ferula communis and Euphorbia hierosolymitana, near Pistacia lentiscus and Ceratonia siliqua, and at the edges of planted Aleppo pine forests.
+On Mount Gilboa, the iris can be found growing alongside giant fennel and Euphorbia hierosolymitana, near mastik and carob, and at the edges of planted Aleppo pine forests.